IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 - [SCEP Client (NDES)](https://kb.igel.com/en/igel-os-base-system/12.5/scep-client-ndes-in-igel-os-12)

 **Q:** Using OS 12.6.1 with SCEP/802.1x certificates for network connections?
-Newly issued certificates may longer work with 12.6.1
+Newly issued certificates may no longer work with 12.6.1

 **A:** Try creating symbolic links for the Intermediate and Root certificates from /wfs/ca-certs/tls/ to /wfs/ca-certs/.